 “She’s a smashing girl,” said Wilson.
 “Her only drawback is her name.
 Most of us can’t pronounce it” the star told The Sun.

-The story concerns a former British secret agent who is blackmailed by his old boss into doing one more job, taking him to Iceland, and cf course, awaiting him is love and danger.
+The story concerns a former British secret agent who is blackmailed by his old boss into doing one more job, taking him to Iceland, and of course, awaiting him is danger and love.

-Image title: Articles from The Sun and Daily Mirror reporting on the first part of ‘Out into the unknown’.
+Image title: This is what The Sun and Daily Mirror siad about the first episode of Út í óvissuna.